A ketone urine test measures the amount of ketones in the urine.

 How to Prepare for the Test

 You may have to follow a special diet.
-Your health care provider may tell you to stop taking medicines that may affect the test.
+Your provider may tell you to temporarily stop taking certain medicines that may affect the test.

 How the Test will Feel